whisthq/whist/mandelbox-images/README.md

 ## Publishing

-We store our production mandelbox images on GitHub mandelbox Registry (GHCR) and deploy them on AWS Elastic Mandelbox Service (ECS).
+We store our production mandelbox images on GitHub mandelbox Registry (GHCR) and deploy them on EC2 via our host service.

 ### Manual Publishing